dvssrt4402/FPEAI/README.md

 - **Numerical stability:** distance→probability uses a stable softmax and renormalization; if a token has no valid candidates, it is left untouched.
 - **Stopword & number handling:** stopwords may be preserved; numbers receive small random offsets.
 - **Determinism:** set `--seed` to make centroid seeding and sampling reproducible.

 ---

+## Instructions on Accuracy Comparison Between Original (No privacy) and Private (Pravacy ensured) datasets
+- Run the `<original.ipynb>` for the accuracy test on original dataset.
+- Run the `<private.ipynb>` for the accuracy test on private dataset.

+---